-- b.
-Use, Procedures and Policies - (1) The school bus operator, in accordance with state regulations and/or laws governing school bus use, should establish procedures whereby school buses can be scheduled for nonroutine use.
-Such scheduling should not conflict with, or be given priority over, the regular class-related demands for school buses by the school system or Head Start agency. - (2) The school system or Head Start agency, as part of local government or in cooperation with transportation contractors, may utilize buses during times of community emergency or crisis, when demand for other public vehicles, such as trains and transit buses, is so great as to exceed available supply. - c.
-Legal Requirements - (1) School buses operating on public roads and crossing state and national boundaries must adhere to the rules of the road in the jurisdictions in which they are operating. - (2) All permits and fees need to be procured in accordance with applicable state and local laws before the trip is undertaken. - d.
-Operational requirements - (1) Vehicle equipment used for activities must be in good working order, well-maintained, and otherwise capable of withstanding the demands of the trip.
+b.
+Use, procedures and policies

+- (1) The school bus operator, in accordance with state regulations and/or laws governing school bus use, should establish procedures whereby school buses can be scheduled for non-routine use.
+Such scheduling should not conflict with, or be given priority over, the regular class-related demands for school buses by the school system or Head Start agency. - (2) The school system or Head Start agency, as part of local government or in cooperation with transportation contractors, may utilize buses during times of community emergency or crisis, when demand for other public vehicles, such as trains and transit buses, is so great as to exceed available supply.

+c.
+Legal requirements

+- (1) School buses operating on public roads and crossing state and national boundaries must adhere to the rules of the road in the jurisdictions in which they are operating. - (2) All applicable permits need to be procured in accordance with applicable state and local laws before the trip is undertaken.

+d.
+Operational requirements

+(1) Vehicle equipment used for activities must be in good working order, well-maintained, and otherwise capable of withstanding the demands of the trip.

-- (2) All activity buses and drivers should comply with all applicable state and federal requirements, including Federal Motor Carrier Safety Regulations applicable to inter- and intra-state passenger transportation. - (3) Aisles and exits must be kept clear and free of blockages at all times. - J. Air Quality
+- (2) All activity buses and drivers should comply with all applicable state and federal requirements, including Federal Motor Carrier Safety Administration regulations applicable to inter- and intra-state passenger transportation. - (3) Aisles and exits must be kept clear and free of blockages at all times.

+J. Air Quality